InspireMD's (NSPR) CEO Marvin Slosman on Q4 2019 Results - Earnings Call Transcript

 Vernon Bernardino

 Okay, terrific.
-And then anything you can say or comment as far as the industry is concerned for – specifically on targeted by CGuard?
-I know you mentioned the 1.6 million people and then maybe still untreated.
-But anything that’s new as far as developments are concerned?
+And then anything you can say or comment as far as the industry is concerned for – specifically targeted by CGuard?
+I know you mentioned the 1.6 million people and then maybe still untreated, but anything that’s new as far as developments are concerned?

 Marvin Slosman

 I think that there is a momentum being gained within the vascular surgeon community of converting to carotid stenting, which is giving us a great tailwind and opening up a lot of conversations.
-We’re focused on converting those vascular surgeons as a primary mechanism and, obviously, continuing to grow share within the current carotid stenting market.
+We’re focused on converting those vascular surgeons as a primary mechanism, and obviously continuing to grow share within the current carotid stenting market.
 So we’re encouraged by the fact that there seems to be a high receptivity on the part of vascular surgeons to learn more to go through our Centers of Excellence and training.

 Vernon Bernardino